Levitator1/cross-gcc/README.md

 	gcc -dumpmachine

 - "arm": is the target architecture.
-The Raspberry Pi uses a processor running the armv6 instruction set, so we specify "arm".
+The Raspberry Pi Zero uses a processor running the armv6 instruction set, so we specify "arm".
 	Other examples of valid arch strings are "i386" for the 32-bit PC, or "x86_64" for 64-bit PCs

 - "linux": is the system vendor.
 I'm not sure what the exact implications are, but this is the correct string for